 In any case, put it on your to-do list.

-3. Watch the time
+3. Note the time limit

-As per current HDB guidelines, for new blocks, the approved work(s) must be completed within 3 months of the permit’s issued date.
+As per current HDB guidelines, for new blocks, the approved work(s) must be completed within 3 months of the permit’s issue date.
 Whereas for existing blocks, this window is even shorter as your renovation contractor will only have 1 month to finish HDB-endorsed jobs.

 4. Only engage help you can trust